-A.1 NATURE AND PURPOSE OF BASELINE UPDATE
+1. NATURE AND PURPOSE OF BASELINE UPDATE

-The Draft Environmental Impact Statement/Environmental Impact Report (Draft EIS/EIR) for the LAX Master Plan utilized an "Environmental Baseline" from which to measure the potential environmental effects of various alternatives for the LAX Master Plan.
+The Draft Environmental Impact Statement/Environmental Impact Report (Draft EIS/EIR) for the Los Angeles International Airport (LAX) Master Plan utilizes an "Environmental Baseline" from which to measure the potential environmental effects of various alternatives for the LAX Master Plan.
 The utilization of an environmental baseline is a specific requirement of the California Environmental Quality Act (CEQA).
-The existing conditions reflected in the Environmental Baseline of the Draft EIS/EIR, as was later integrated into the Final EIS/EIR, include data representative of activities at, and related to, LAX during the years 1996 to 1997.
-Described below is the basis for how and why data from 1996 to 1997 was used in the Environmental Baseline for the Draft EIS/EIR, and later integrated into the Final EIS/EIR.
+The existing conditions reflected in the Environmental Baseline of the Draft EIS/EIR include data representative of activities at, and related to, LAX during the years 1996 to 1997.
+Described below is the basis for how and why data from 1996 to 1997 was used in the Environmental Baseline for the Draft EIS/EIR.
 The nature and purpose of the analysis presented herein is to identify various ways that baseline conditions may have changed since 1996 to 1997.
 As also described below, the year 2000 is used for updating and comparing certain key data associated with activities at, and related to, LAX, based on the fact that, due to the events of September 11, 2001, data for the year 2001 would be anomalous.

-The baseline update was utilized in the evaluation of Alternative D in the Supplement to the Draft EIS/EIR and was later integrated into the Final EIS/EIR.
-The Supplement to the Draft EIS/EIR also evaluated if, and how, the update information might change the previous analysis of the alternatives addressed in the Draft EIS/EIR, and was later integrated into the Final EIS/EIR.
+The baseline update has been utilized in the evaluation of Alternative D in the LAX Master Plan Supplement to the Draft EIS/EIR.
+The Supplement to the Draft EIS/EIR also evaluates if, and how, the update information might change the previous analysis of the alternatives addressed in the Draft EIS/EIR.

-A.1.1 DRAFT EIS/EIR - EXISTING BASELINE
+1.1 Draft EIS/EIR - Existing Baseline

-Two existing baseline scenarios were used in the Draft EIS/EIR and were later integrated into the Final EIS/EIR:
+Two existing baseline scenarios are used in the EIR:

-• Environmental Baseline - Existing Conditions: This baseline reflects historical airport activity for the full year 1996 and the physical facilities of the airport as they existed in 1997.
-CEQA requires a description of the existing conditions in the vicinity to provide a baseline for the environmental impacts analysis.

-Under the 1998 revised CEQA Guidelines, the environmental conditions as they existed at the time that the Notice of Preparation (NOP) was published are normally to be the environmental baseline.
-Calendar year 1996 was the last year of complete information available for the airport before the release of the NOP for the Draft EIS/EIR in July 1997.
-Physical conditions are represented as they existed in 1997.
-In conjunction with the subsequent development of the Supplement to the Draft EIS/EIR, an assessment was made to determine whether the environmental conditions updated to the year 2000 would result in any material changes to the Final EIS/EIR analysis of 1996/1997 baseline conditions.

-• Adjusted Environmental Baseline: This baseline comprises the same on-airport historical airport activity (1996) and physical facilities (1997) as in the Environmental Baseline -Existing Conditions, but it includes land use activity and regional traffic development anticipated for the planning year 2015.
-Except for these two factors, the Adjusted Environmental Baseline Conditions are identical to the Environmental Baseline - Existing Conditions for 2015.
+- Environmental Baseline Existing Conditions: This baseline reflects historical airport activity for the full year 1996 and the physical facilities of the airport as they existed in 1997.
+Under the CEQA Guidelines, the environmental conditions as they existed at the time that the Notice of Preparation (NOP) was published are normally to be the environmental baseline.
+Calendar year 1996 was the last year of complete information available for the airport before the release of the NOP in July 1997.
+Physical conditions were represented as they existed in 1997 and in more current years when feasible and appropriate, to provide more up-to-date information. - Adjusted Environmental Baseline: This baseline comprises the same on-airport historical airport activity (1996) and physical facilities (1997) as in the Environmental Baseline Existing Conditions, but it includes off-airport land use activity and regional traffic development anticipated for the planning years of 2005 and 2015.
+Except for these two factors, the Adjusted Environmental Baseline Conditions are identical to the Environmental Baseline Existing Conditions.
+This scenario was developed in accordance with CEQA guidelines, to satisfy the CEQA need for determining project impacts.

-A.1.2 BASELINE UPDATE
+1.2 Baseline Update